Empower your team to keep you safe with our competence training for in house racking and shelving safety procedures

 - Certificate (Adjustable Pallet Racking Safety Awareness)2 awarded on completion

-- Instruction provided by a SEMA approved inspector
+- Instruction provided by a SEMA accredited inspector

 Pallet racking is classed as work equipment.
 Therefore under PUWER (Provision and Use of Work Equipment Regulations 1998 (1999 in Northern Ireland) requires regular inspection as set out in HSG76 and the SEMA guidelines.